Home / Issuing / Quick Start Templates

 Once you secure funds from your Account Holder, you may raise the Available Credit Ledger to match the amount they have left to spend on their Payment Card.

 You may need to reduce the Available Credit Ledger to match the amount an Account Holder may spend on their Payment Card.

-For Product verticals such as Credit or Fleet, you may create a credit limit on your account holder's financial account based on your underwriting criteria, agreements and product guidelines.
-The credit limit establishes a maximum spending limit for a given time period and authorizations that exceed the credit limit will be declined.
+For Product verticals like Credit or Fleet, you can create a credit limit on your Account Holder's Financial Account based on your underwriting criteria, agreements, and product guidelines.
+The credit limit establishes a maximum spending limit for a given period, and authorizations exceeding the credit limit will be declined.

-Once you have created a credit limit, you have the flexibility to update a credit limit as you factor in new information, such as changes in your customers' financial situations.
+Once you have created a credit limit, you have the flexibility to update credit limits as you factor in new information, such as changes in your customers' financial situations.

-As part of this feature, Highnote tracks the total credit extended to your Account Holders' Financial Accounts and ensures the extended credit does not exceed your Product Funding balance.
+As part of this feature, Highnote tracks the total credit extended to your Account Holders' Financial Accounts and ensures the extended credit does not exceed your Card Product’s limits.